The Shuttle of Life

+Evelyn Brent was an American actress known for her roles in silent films and early talkies.
+She was a prominent star in the early 20th century, particularly known for her dramatic performances.

 The Shuttle of Life is a 1920 silent British drama film directed by D. J. Williams.
 The film is considered to be lost.

 Plot

 An actress poses as dead heiress, who then dies in burning building fighting blackmailing a detective.